PabS729/multiagent_NLU/README.md

 |  |  |  |  |

 ## How it works
+1. Preprocess required data with preprocess_data_split.py

-1. Generate predictions with run_test_all.py using the metadata files shown above.
+2. Generate predictions with run_test_all.py using the metadata files shown above.
-2. Evaluate with eval_all.py.
+3. Evaluate with eval_all.py.
 All evaluation metrics are specified in the metadata.